CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

 \subsection{Validating Cardinality Estimation}

-Finally, we validate the \property property on the estimated number of rows extracted from the query plans.
-If the number of estimated rows of the original query is smaller than that of the more restrictive query, we report the query pair as an issue.
-In \Autoref{fig:approach}, the number of estimated rows of the original query is 20, which is smaller than that of the other restricted query, which is 60.
+Finally, we validate the \property property on the estimated cardinalities extracted from the query plans.
+If the estimated cardinality of the original query is lower than that of the more restrictive query, we report the query pair as an issue.
+In \Autoref{fig:approach}, the estimated cardinality of the original query is 20, which is lower than that of the other restricted query, which is 60.
 This indicates an unexpected result, and we report both queries to developers.
-Recall that we deem the estimated rows in the root operation of the query plan as the estimated rows of the query and ignore the estimated rows in other operations.
+Recall that we deem the estimated cardinality in the root operation of the query plan as the estimated cardinality of the query and ignore the estimated cardinalities of other operations.